IbrahimSquared/accelerated-RS-planner/README.md

 Requires SFML & OMPL.
 It has a demo in main.cpp that computes and draws paths between randomly generated start/end configurations.

-Also contains an implemntation of "An efficient algorithm to find a shortest path for a car-like robot".
+Also contains an implemntation of ["An efficient algorithm to find a shortest path for a car-like robot"].

 ## Benchmarking Results